VDaric/mummer/INSTALL.md

 ```

 If `--prefix` is omitted, the software is installed in `/usr/local`.
-One may need `sudo make install` if installing in a system location.
+One may need `sudo make install` followed by `sudo ldconfig` if installing in a system location.

 ### On MacOS